Ed Bernero: Biography

 Before his work in television, he worked as a police officer in Chicago.

 He began his television career as a freelance writer for the CBS police drama Brooklyn South in 1997.
-The series was created by Steven Bochco, William M. Finkelstein, David Milch and retired police officer Bill Clark.
+The series was created by Steven Bochco, William M. Finkelstein, David Milch, and retired police officer Bill Clark.
 Bochco, Finkelstein and Milch served as executive producers for the series along with Michael S. Chernuchin.
 The show focused on a single precinct of patrol officers in New York.
-Bernero wrote the teleplay for the episode "Why Can't Even a Couple of Us Get Along?" from a story by Bocho & Milch.
+Bernero wrote the teleplay for the episode "Why Can't Even a Couple of Us Get Along?" from a story by Bochco & Milch.
 Bernero & Chernuchin co-wrote the teleplay for the episode "A Reverend Runs Through It" from a story by Clark & Bochco.
 Bernero and Chernuchin co-wrote the episode "Exposing Johnson".
 Bernero and Scott A. Williams co-wrote the teleplay for the episode "Fisticuffs" from a story by William M. Finkelstein, Bill Clark & David Milch.
-The series was canceled after completing a 22 episode season.
+The series was canceled after completing a 22-episode season.
 Bernero contributed to four episodes as a writer.

-He created the series Third Watch (with John Wells) based on his experiences as a police officer and served as a producer, writer and director for the show.
-He eventually became the show runner and was the series' most prolific writer over the course of its six seasons, contributing to thirty seven episodes in total.
+He created the series Third Watch (with John Wells) based on his experiences as a police officer and served as a producer, writer, and director for the show.
+He eventually became the show runner and was the series' most prolific writer throughout its six seasons, contributing to thirty-seven episodes in total.
 He made his directing début on the series and became a regular director in later seasons helming a total of four episodes.

-He served as a co-producer on the pilot episode (as well as receiving a story credit as co-creator).
+He served as a co-producer on the pilot episode (and received a story credit as co-creator).
 He remained a co-producer for the start of the first season and continued to write episodes.
-He wrote six first season episodes including the pilot making him the season's most prolific writer.
+He wrote six first-season episodes including the pilot making him the season's most prolific writer.
 The others were "Anywhere But Here", "Responsible Parties", "Alone in a Crowd", "Officer Involved", and "Just Another Night at the Opera".
 He was promoted to producer mid-season.